-This 7th Compliance Report comes 3 years and 3 months after the MoA was signed.
-There have been significant accomplishments over the past 3 years.
-Progress towards and surpassing compliance continues to be made in many areas.
+This 8th Compliance Report comes 3 years and 9 months after the MoA was signed.
+There have been significant accomplishments over the nearly 4 years since the MoA was signed.
+Progress continues to be made in many areas though important work remains to be done.